dhanani1/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

 This is the course project for the Getting and Cleaning Data Coursera course.
-The R script, GettingandCleaningDataProject.R, does the following:
+The R script, run_analysis.R, does the following:

 -It loads the training and test datasets, only keeping the columns which reflect a mean or standard deviation